Gao Gao: Journey to the US

-On January 14, 2003, Gaogao departed from Chengdu Shuangliu International Airport and arrived at the San Diego Zoo on the evening of January 15.
+On January 14, 2003, Gao Gao departed from Chengdu Shuangliu International Airport and arrived at the San Diego Zoo on the evening of January 15.
 This journey followed after the return of the panda Shishi to China.
 Throughout the journey, Gaogao was accompanied by research staff and many panda foods, including bamboo and steamed bread.
-After arriving at the San Diego Zoo, Gaogao underwent a 30-day quarantine time to ensure his health and then met the public.
+After arriving at the San Diego Zoo, Gao Gao underwent a 30-day quarantine time to ensure his health and then met the public.

-In October 2018, Gaogao finished his stay in the United States and returned to China at the age of 28, which is equivalent to 98 years in human life.
+In October 2018, Gao Gao finished his stay in the United States and returned to China at the age of 28, which is equivalent to 98 years in human life.
 To protect his safety, the San Diego Zoo did not disclose the specific departure time and transportation mode.
-Considering Gaogao's age and health problems, the zoo “prepared intensely.”
+Considering Gao Gao's age and health problems, the zoo “prepared intensely.”
 Gaogao was trained in advance to be accustomed to staying in a crate and ignoring the noise from the environment.
 Two staff members accompanied Gaogao throughout the entire trip to provide care and support.

-Since returning to China, Gaogao has lived in the China Conservation and Research Center for Giant Pandas in Dujiangyan, Sichuan, which is also his hometown.
+Since returning to China, Gao Gao has lived in the China Conservation and Research Center for Giant Pandas in Dujiangyan, Sichuan, which is also his hometown.
 As of October 2023, he was still there.
-The experts at the center conducted a physical examination and designed a personalized plan to ensure Gaogao’s well-being.
-Following a month-long quarantine period, Gaogao met the public in early December 2018.
+The experts at the center conducted a physical examination and designed a personalized plan to ensure Gao Gao's well-being.
+Following a month-long quarantine period, Gao Gao met the public in early December 2018.

 Health

-On May 6, 2014, Gaogao received a one-hour surgery at the San Diego Zoo to have his right testicle removed due to a tumor.
-The decision was made after considering Gaogao was not at the age for breeding and approved by The Ministry of Forestry for the People’s Republic of China, which is the government sector in charge of the conservation of animals in China.
+On May 6, 2014, Gao Gao received a one-hour surgery at the San Diego Zoo to have his right testicle removed due to a tumor.
+The decision was made after considering Gao Gao was not at the age for breeding and approved by The Ministry of Forestry for the People's Republic of China, which is the government sector in charge of the conservation of animals in China.
 He recovered well—eating and sleeping as usual.

-In June 2016, Gaogao’s medical examination indicated that he had pulmonic stenosis, which cannot be completely cured.
+In June 2016, Gao Gao's medical examination indicated that he had pulmonic stenosis, which cannot be completely cured.
 This result represented a progressive condition from three years earlier when he had been initially diagnosed with a heart murmur.
-The Zoo provided Gaogao with medication and closely monitored his health.
+The Zoo provided Gao Gao with medication and closely monitored his health.